Great Expectations (1946 film): Plot

 Orphan Phillip "Pip" Pirrip lives with his shrewish older sister and her kindhearted blacksmith husband, Joe Gargery.
 While visiting his parents' graves alone, Pip encounters an escaped convict, Abel Magwitch, who intimidates the boy into returning the next day with blacksmith's tools to remove his chains.
 Pip also brings some food.
 Famished, Magwitch devours the food and thanks him.
 Magwitch is caught when he attacks a hated fellow escapee rather than fleeing.

 Miss Havisham, a rich, eccentric spinster, arranges to have Pip come to her mansion regularly to provide her with company and to play with her adopted daughter, beautiful but cruel teenager Estella.
-Estella mocks Pip's coarse manners at every opportunity, but Pip quickly falls in love with her.
+Estella mocks Pip's coarse manners at every opportunity, but young Pip had quickly fallen in love with her at first sight.
 He also meets a boy, Herbert Pocket, whom he beats in an impromptu boxing match.
 The visits come to an end when Pip turns 14 and begins his apprenticeship as a blacksmith.
 Estella also leaves, for France, to learn the ways of a lady.

 Six years later, Miss Havisham's lawyer Mr Jaggers visits Pip to tell him a mysterious benefactor has offered to transform him into a gentleman with "great expectations"; Pip assumes it is Miss Havisham.
 He is taken to London and stays with Herbert Pocket, who teaches him how to behave like a gentleman.
 Herbert tells Pip that Miss Havisham was left at the altar many years ago and that she is determined to avenge herself against men, with Estella as her instrument to break men's hearts.

 When Pip turns 21, Joe brings a request from Miss Havisham to visit her.
 There Pip is reunited with Estella, who tells him that she has no heart, and confesses that, despite flirting with the wealthy but unpopular Bentley Drummle, she has absolutely no feelings for him.